naemon/naemon.github.io/documentation/usersguide/flapping.md

 When a service or host is first detected as flapping, Naemon will:

 <ol>
-<li>Log a message indicating that the service or host is flapping.
+<li>Log a message indicating that the service or host is flapping.</li>
-<li>Add a non-persistent comment to the host or service indicating that it is flapping.
+<li>Add a non-persistent comment to the host or service indicating that it is flapping.</li>
-<li>Send a "flapping start" notification for the host or service to appropriate contacts.
+<li>Send a "flapping start" notification for the host or service to appropriate contacts.</li>
-<li>Suppress other notifications for the service or host (this is one of the filters in the <a href="notifications.html">notification logic</a>).
+<li>Suppress other notifications for the service or host (this is one of the filters in the <a href="notifications.html">notification logic</a>).</li>
 </ol>

 When a service or host stops flapping, Naemon will:

 <ol>
-<li>Log a message indicating that the service or host has stopped flapping.
+<li>Log a message indicating that the service or host has stopped flapping.</li>
-<li>Delete the comment that was originally added to the service or host when it started flapping.
+<li>Delete the comment that was originally added to the service or host when it started flapping.</li>
-<li>Send a "flapping stop" notification for the host or service to appropriate contacts.
+<li>Send a "flapping stop" notification for the host or service to appropriate contacts.</li>
-<li>Remove the block on notifications for the service or host (notifications will still be bound to the normal <a href="notifications.html">notification logic</a>).
+<li>Remove the block on notifications for the service or host (notifications will still be bound to the normal <a href="notifications.html">notification logic</a>).</li>
 </ol>

 ### Enabling Flap Detection